PhilR8/notes/vueconf2023.md

 ### Action Items -- Project

-- **Remove Vetur, install Volar** (assuming there is a vim/nvim extension)
+- **Remove Vetur, install Volar** as IDE plugin
   - Official recommendation is that Vetur is outdated, deprecated
-  - Better for composition API
   - [CoC-Volar](https://github.com/yaegassy/coc-volar)
 - **Prettier/formatting on save** -- document and force team to do this
 - **Typescript** -- can we add this to our current Vue2/Vite4 pipelines?
   - Wait until Vue 3 upgrade?
   - Investigate a single TS file and go from there
 - **Component Testing**
-  - Demonstration shows that with out setup, it should be simple/painless
+  - Demonstration shows that with our setup, it should be simple/painless
   - Create very basic component test based on a single little component
   - Better understand `cy.validate` and re-using Component test code in an E2E test suite